THURSDAY, JULY 23 | 7 PM | ROBERT F. PANARA THEATER AT RIT/NTID (52 LOMB MEMORIAL DR.)

 Jimmy

 Active as an opera fanatic and factotum for over two decades, Rob Ainsley has explored every facet of the art form across the country, and lives to pass on his enthusiasm to others.
 He is an alumnus of the University of Cambridge, Mannes College of Music, and the Lindemann Young Artist Development Program at the Metropolitan Opera.
-Since then, he has been Co-founder
+Since then, he has been Co-founder and Principal Conductor of the Greenwich Music Festival, a guest Chorus Master at English National Opera, Associate Music Director at Portland Opera, Head of Music Staff and Chorus Master at Minnesota Opera and Opera Theatre of Saint Louis, and a faculty member at Westminster Choir College’s CoOPERAtive Program.

 He is now the Artistic and General Director of the Glimmerglass Festival, one of America’s most renowned summer festivals and New York State’s second largest opera company, located in Cooperstown, New York.
-Prior to this appointment, he was Director of the Washington National Opera’s Cafritz Young Artists and the American Opera Initiative, seeking out and training the
+Prior to this appointment, he was Director of the Washington National Opera’s Cafritz Young Artists and the American Opera Initiative, seeking out and training the finest young American singers, composers, and librettists for international careers.
+His artists have performed on the world’s leading stages, won the Metropolitan Opera National Council auditions, been finalists in Operalia, and performed at the 2018 White House State Dinner for the President of France.

 A frequent recitalist, he has performed with some of the world’s leading singers at many national institutions, including the White House, Supreme Court, Smithsonian Museums, National Gallery, Kennedy Center Honors, Wolf Trap National Park, embassies, and diplomatic residences.
 In 2020, he was featured in recital with world-famous soprano Renée Fleming as part of the Metropolitan Opera’s “Met Stars Live in Concert” series.